latinos/LatinoAnalysis/Gardener/test/README.md

 Usage of friend trees in mkShapes.py
 ===

-Suppose you have produced the slimmed version of JES systematic trees, as descrived above, and that you want to run on the wwSel skim.
 The configuration you would normally use with full trees in nuisances.py is something like:

 	nuisances['jes']  = {